Fumes

 • death.

-In rooms without ventilation, poisoning can occur within minutes!
+In rooms without ventilation, poisoning may occur. in a few minutes!

-Never ignore these symptoms in yourself or your co-workers.
-Just turn off the device, open the door, call for help.
-It’s better to raise an “unnecessary alarm” than not survive it.
+Never ignore these symptoms in yourself or your coworkers.
+Just turn off the device, open the door, and call for help.
+It is better to raise a “false alarm” than not to survive.

 Kasia